twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Fixed player weapons still receiving input when starting to use a func_tank (halflife issue [#3345](https://github.com/ValveSoftware/halflife/issues/3345)) (Thanks Oxofemple.)
 * Fixed limit in world weapons (e.g. Hand Grenade) respawning at wrong time if server is near edict limit
 * Disabled fall think function for weapons when the player picks it up to prevent possible double-pickup which removes the weapon and crashes the game
+* Have clients select weapons by ID, rather than by name [#217](https://github.com/SamVanheer/halflife-updated/pull/217) (Thanks Toodles2You)

 ### Crowbar